 Overtime is one of the most common ways people can earn extra money without getting second jobs or side gigs.
-But is working overtime worth it?
 Extra cash is great, but spending time with your family and relaxing should also be a priority.
+Other signs you may be working too much overtime include consistent fatigue, reduced productivity, making mistakes frequently, and having little to no personal time.
+Most employers also recognize these signs in employees who work overtime excessively.

-At first glance, it may be hard to tell if overtime is worth it.
+At first glance, it may be hard to tell if overtime is worth it or how much overtime is too much.
 But the more you know about working overtime, the better you’ll be able to tell if it’s the right choice for you.

 What You Need to Know About Overtime Pay